fake-useragent/fake-useragent/README.rst

     except FakeUserAgentError:
         pass

-If You will try to get unknown browser: (version 0.1.3 changed)
+If you will try to get unknown browser: (version 0.1.3 changed)

 .. code-block:: python